 I opted for the iced masala chai.
 My brother went with the keemun milk tea with red date honey.
 We both ordered a slice of green tea cheesecake, this wasn't even a choice, it was destiny.

 For the next two hours, Teakha became our home away from home.
 I got my sketchbook out; my brother flicked through a booklet he found on the windowsill with fun sounding events listed which were taking place in the community.
 Because we're time-optimists, we planned to go to all of them, especially the 7 a.m. rooftop yoga session the next morning.
 I'll leave it up to you to guess whether we managed to get up that early or not.
 We both made the green tea cheesecake last as long as possible, delaying the inevitable end of its pleasure, and I attempted to calculate exactly how much of their chai tea I would be able fit into my carry-on.

 When people ask me if I'd like to visit Hong Kong again, my answer is: "Of course!
 I have yet to try Teakha's Chai Cheesecake, Ippodo's Matcha Soy Latte, Caramelised Lemon Iced Tea, Sea Salt Yin Yang, Homemade Pancakes served with bacon and caramelized bananas, Honey-braised Steak Sandwich, Matcha Linguine with Sauteed Mushrooms and Poached Quail Egg, Esther's Banana Upside Down Cake, Pineapple Pound Cake with Macadamia Nuts ...

-What they're asking is if I'd like to go back when the weather's better so I can see all the sights it prevented us from seeing the first time around.
 What I'm saying is that I need to go back so I can work my way through Teakha's entire menu (and take the ferry back and forth again a few more times).